TOGA101/shapy/documentation/INSTALL.md

 **Note:** If the requirements installation complains about invalid metadata for `omegaconf==2.0.6`, make sure `python -m pip --version` reports a version below 24.0 and reinstall pip as shown above.

+If Pillow was installed via pip previously and you still get `ImportError: DLL load failed while importing _imaging`, uninstall it with `pip uninstall Pillow` and reinstall via `conda install pillow -y`.

 ### Body model and model data